Sebane1/Atomos/README.md

 ### Support

-If you encounter any issues, please report them in the **Penumbra Mod Forwarder** category on [our Discord server](https://discord.gg/rtGXwMn7pX).
+If you encounter any issues, please report them in the **Atomos Mod Forwarder** category on [our Discord server](https://discord.gg/rtGXwMn7pX).

 ## Features